 Dislocation may tear or stretch tendons and ligaments that hold the shoulder in place.
 This can make it unstable and result in another dislocation.
 You may need surgery to repair these injuries.

-If you have had several dislocations, bone loss can accumulate over time leading to further instability.
-In this scenario, a ligament repair is not successful and replacement of the bone is a better option.
+If you have had several dislocations, bone loss can accumulate over time, leading to further instability.
+In this scenario, a ligament repair is not successful and replacement of the bone is regarded as a better option.